-In 2015, Youth Ottawa and the City of Ottawa for the spring of 2019 in partnership with Ottawa Public Health.
-Through conscious effort, OYEC began a partnership to meaningfully involve youth in the municipal government.
-We wanted is as diverse and representative of Ottawa as to bring youth voice to City Hall while simultaneit has ever been, and increases in the quantity ously educating them on how the City operates and experience of applicants to the committee - both approaches allowing young people to demonstrates clearly how this focus on diversity have a significant impact on Ottawa's develophas become a source of strength. ment.
-Youth Ottawa is also extremely gratified to see that nearly every OYEC member describes their As I look back on the past year of operations with the Ottawa Youth Engagement Committee experience in highly positive terms - "an oasis (OYEC), I am thrilled by what has been achieved, of support" in the words of one participant.
-From grateful to the City of Ottawa for its support, and this basis of strong support from membership, humbled by the outstanding young people who I feel that the future is bright, and look forward have volunteered their time, energy, perspectives to continuing the important work of connecting and, mostly importantly, talents towards OYEC's youth and the municipal government in Ottawa. activities.
+In 2015, Youth Ottawa and the City of Ottawa began a partnership to meaningfully involve youth in the municipal government.
+We wanted to bring youth voice to City Hall while simultaneously educating them on how the City operates - both approaches allowing young people to have a significant impact on Ottawa's development.

+As I look back on the past year of operations with the Ottawa Youth Engagement Committee (OYEC), I am thrilled by what has been achieved, grateful to the City of Ottawa for its support, and humbled by the outstanding young people who have volunteered their time, energy, perspectives and, mostly importantly, talents towards OYEC's activities.
 I feel that we have struck an ideal balance between advisement and action.
 We have dramatically increased OYEC consultations with City departments and given City staff plenty of advice.
-From Mayor for a Day competitions to Ian Bingeman the development of Councillors in Civics Classes Executive Director toolkits & lesson plans, OYEC has been exponentially increasing touch points between the municipal government and youth.
-At the same time, the committee is beginning to roll out projects aimed to respond to what they are hearing from youth in their public con-sultations, beginning with a Sexual Health Education Summit planned
+From Mayor for a Day competitions to the development of Councillors in Civics Classes toolkits & lesson plans, OYEC has been exponentially increasing touch points between the municipal government and youth.
+At the same time, the committee is beginning to roll out projects aimed to respond to what they are hearing from youth in their public con-sultations, beginning with a Sexual Health Education Summit planned for the spring of 2019 in partnership with Ottawa Public Health.
+Through conscious effort, OYEC is as diverse and representative of Ottawa as it has ever been, and increases in the quantity and experience of applicants to the committee demonstrates clearly how this focus on diversity has become a source of strength.